MinghuiChen43/awesome-deep-phenomena/README.md

   - Stéphane d'Ascoli, Maria Refinetti, Giulio Biroli, Florent Krzakala. *ICML 2020*
   - Digest:  In this work, we develop a quantitative theory for this phenomenon in the so-called lazy learning regime of neural networks, by considering the problem of learning a high-dimensional function with random features regression.
 We obtain a precise asymptotic expression for the bias-variance decomposition of the test error, and show that the bias displays a phase transition at the interpolation threshold, beyond which it remains constant.

+- Proving the Lottery Ticket Hypothesis: Pruning is All You Need. [[paper]](https://arxiv.org/abs/2002.00585)
+  - Eran Malach, Gilad Yehudai, Shai Shalev-Shwartz, Ohad Shamir. *ICML 2020*
+  - Digest: The lottery ticket hypothesis ([Frankle and Carbin, 2018](https://arxiv.org/abs/1803.03635)), states that a randomly-initialized network contains a small subnetwork such that, when trained in isolation, can compete with the performance of the original network.
+We prove an even stronger hypothesis (as was also conjectured in [Ramanujan et al., 2019](https://arxiv.org/abs/1911.13299)), showing that for every bounded distribution and every target network with bounded weights, a sufficiently over-parameterized neural network with random weights contains a subnetwork with roughly the same accuracy as the target network, without any further training.

 ### 2019

 - Generalization of Two-layer Neural Networks: An Asymptotic Viewpoint. [[paper]](https://openreview.net/forum?id=H1gBsgBYwH)